marc2k3/rtfm/docs/docs/guides/fonts.md

 !!! note
-	Not all fonts supported by `Default UI` / `Columns UI` can be used by this component.
-This is because they use older `GDI` graphics whereas this component uses `DirectWrite`.
+	Not all fonts supported by `Default UI` can be used by this component.
+This is because it uses older `GDI` graphics whereas this component uses `DirectWrite`.
 If an unsupported font is detected, the method will fallback to returning `Segoe UI`.
 The most likely cause of this happening would be using `Raster` fonts like `System` or `Small Fonts`.